sandor-lokos/test2/README.md

 # Teszt repo
-Test repo for demosntration in the 1st semester of 2025/2026
+Test repo for demosntration in the 1st semester of 2025/2026, autumn